ai-systems-today/ai-systems.today.github.io/content/docs/training/index.md

 A global corporation needed to upskill its team of data scientists in deep learning techniques to improve model accuracy.

 **Solution:**
-AI Systems Today developed a customized training program covering deep learning fundamentals and advanced techniques.
+AI SYSTEMS TODAY developed a customized training program covering deep learning fundamentals and advanced techniques.

 **Implementation:**
 - Conducted a needs assessment to understand skill gaps.